 Because of our long shared border with Canada, travel between the two countries is common.
-If you plan to travel to Canada, you should know that our neighbor to the north has some of the toughest restrictions on admission of anyone with a criminal history—and that includes a DUI conviction—even one charged as a misdemeanor.
+If you plan to travel to Canada, you should know that our neighbor to the north has some of the toughest restrictions on the admission of anyone with a criminal history—and that includes a DUI conviction—even one charged as a misdemeanor.

 Nevertheless, with advance planning, you may be able to obtain permission to enter Canada by one of the following means:

 If an American citizen needing to enter Canada with a DUI cannot wait ten years to obtain a Rehabilitation Permit, a Temporary Resident Permit can sometimes solve the problem and gain your permission to enter the country.
 This is good for one entry only.
 The Temporary Resident Permit will need to be renewed for any subsequent trips to Canada.